thayer11/roman_js/readme.md

 Feel free to ignore SpecRunner.html, but you may find it helpful as you refactor your code to support the next range of Roman Numerals.

+**Pro-Tip:** Comment out the failing specs, leaving only a single failing spec.
+Just focus on one requirement at a time.

 ### Pseudo Code!(10m)

 We recommend you pseudocode for the first 10 minutes.
 Start writing down/typing how to break this problem down.

+### Stating the obvious

+You are looking for an algorithm that will calculate a Roman numeral.
+Simply creating a massive conversion chart that includes all numbers is, well, simply painful.

 ### Bonus